 The Texas Trees Foundation has a rich history and is positioned to build on the traditions established by its founders and nurtured by its stewardship of the Urban Forest.
 The investment in the production of trees has sidelined the social benefits that we provided.
 It is now time for us to return to our “roots” of providing quality education and tree planting opportunities, along with the quality stock that we grow.

 In the fall of 2007, the Board of Trustees hired a new Executive Director, Janette K. Monear.
 The focus for the new hire was to invest in and rebalance the organization to meet the social outcomes with the nursery production business.
-TTF has a new business plan, “Greening North Central Texas” – Planning for the Future 2008 -2013, which takes Ms. Monear’s 25 years of experience in urban forestry, combines it with new technology, and provides a roadmap that will make the Texas Trees Foundation a national leader in greening our communities with trees.
+TTF has a new business plan, “Greening North Central Texas” which takes Ms. Monear’s 25 years of experience in urban forestry, combines it with new technology, and provides a roadmap that will make the Texas Trees Foundation a national leader in greening our communities with trees.
 The plan integrates the social, economic, environmental, and health benefits that trees provide to community development.
 We are planning for the future and with the new “Greening North Central Texas” business plan; we will reorganize, reposition, and revitalize the Foundation.